lucasschn/dstoolbox/README.md

 ```matlab
 motion = AirfoilMotion('alpha',alpha,'CN',CN)
 ```
+All 3 airfoil motions accept name-value pair arguments when constructed.
+This means that you can pass any `'name',value` pair as argument when creating the object to automatically assign the value `value` to the property `name` to the object, as long as the property `name` exists for this object.

 The aerodynamic normal coefficient can be predicted using a dynamic stall model.
 All dynamic stall models are methods that apply to motion objects.
 The general syntax for models is as follows: